Concepts, terms and definitions

 Alarm ID

-• The Alarm ID generated within the controller application and has no direct correlation to a cloud element, e.g. the application set.
+• The Alarm-ID is created within the controller↑ application and has no direct reference to a Cloud element, e.g. the application set.

-• The relationship is established (indirectly) through the connections to a SAPRO application using the Cloud application set.
+• The relationship is established through the connection of a SAPRO application with the Cloud application set, but not directly.

 Alarm_ID properties